Derrick Johnson: Professional career

+Pre-draft

 Johnson entered the 2005 NFL Draft as a highly touted prospect and attended the NFL Scouting Combine and completed all of the combine drills.
 On March 23, 2005, he attended Texas' pro day, but opted to stand on his combine numbers and only performed positional drills.
 He was projected to be a first round pick by NFL draft experts and scouts.
 He was ranked as the top outside linebacker prospect in the draft by DraftScout.com and DraftCountdown.com.

 Kansas City Chiefs

 2005

-The Kansas City Chiefs selected Johnson in the first round (15th overall) of the 2005 NFL Draft.
+The Kansas City Chiefs selected Johnson in the first round (15th overall) of the 2005 NFL draft.
 Johnson was the fourth linebacker drafted in 2005.

-On July 31, 2005, the Kansas City Chiefs signed Johnson to a five-year $10.40 million contract that includes $7.03 million guaranteed.
+On July 31, 2005, the Chiefs signed Johnson to a five-year, $10.4 million contract with $7.03 million guaranteed.

-He entered training camp slated as a starting outside linebacker.
+Johnson entered training camp slated as a starting outside linebacker.
 Head coach Dick Vermeil officially named him the left outside linebacker to start the regular season, along with Kendrell Bell and middle linebacker Kawika Mitchell.

-He made his professional regular season debut and first career start in the Kansas City Chiefs' season-opener against the New York Jets and recorded nine combined tackles, forced a fumble, and made his first career sack on quarterback Chad Pennington in their 27–7 victory.
-On October 2, 2005, Johnson collected a season-high ten solo tackles during a 37–31 loss to the Philadelphia Eagles in Week 4.
+Johnson made his professional regular season debut and first career start in the season-opener against the New York Jets and recorded nine combined tackles, forced a fumble, and made his first career sack on quarterback Chad Pennington during the 27–7 victory.
+Three weeks later, Johnson collected a season-high 10 solo tackles in a 37–31 loss to the Philadelphia Eagles.

-Johnson started all 16 games of his rookie campaign in 2005 and made 95 combined tackles (72 solo), five pass deflections, two forced fumbles, and two sacks.
+Johnson started all 16 games of his rookie season and made 95 combined tackles (72 solo), five pass deflections, two forced fumbles, and two sacks.
 He was subsequently awarded the Mack Lee Hill Award as their rookie of the year.
-The Kansas City Chiefs finished second in the AFC West with a 10–6 record, but did not qualify for the playoffs.
+The Chiefs finished second in the AFC West with a 10–6 record, but did not qualify for the playoffs.

 2006

-On January 1, 2006, Kansas City Chiefs' head coach Dick Vermeil announced his retirement after five seasons with the team.
-Head coach Herm Edwards chose to retain defensive coordinator Gunther Cunningham and the base 4-3 defense.
+On January 1, 2006, Chiefs head coach Dick Vermeil announced his retirement after five seasons with the team.
+New head coach Herm Edwards chose to retain defensive coordinator Gunther Cunningham and the base 4-3 defense.
 He also retained starting linebackers Johnson, Bell, and Mitchell to begin the season.

-On October 29, 2006, Johnson made five combined tackles and two sacks on quarterback Matt Hasselbeck in the Chiefs' 30–27 win against the Seattle Seahawks.
+On October 29, 2006, Johnson made five combined tackles and two sacks on quarterback Matt Hasselbeck in the 30–27 victory over the Seattle Seahawks.
 Johnson missed two consecutive games (Weeks 10–11) due to a sprained ankle.
-He aggravated his injury and was also inactive for a Week 13 loss at the Cleveland Browns.
-In Week 16, he collected a season-high nine solo tackles during a 20–9 win at the Oakland Raiders.
-He finished the season with 75 combined tackles (56 solo), 4.5 sacks, and three passes defensed in 13 games and 13 starts.
+He aggravated his injury and was also inactive for the Week 13 matchup against the Cleveland Browns.
+Three weeks later, Johnson had a season-high nine solo tackles during a 20–9 road victory over the Oakland Raiders.

+Johnson finished his second professional season with 75 combined tackles (56 solo), 4.5 sacks, and three passes defensed in 13 games and 13 starts.